 Go directly to:

-The NIKI’s library is freely accessible on week days from 9:00-17:30 upon presentation of your ID card; no letter of introduction or appointment is required.
+The NIKI’s library is accessible on weekdays from 9:30 AM to 5.00 PM upon presentation of your ID card; no letter of introduction is required.

 The NIKI guests have access to the library 24/7.

 The library is open access and the books are not on loan.
 Wi-Fi is available throughout the building.

 Characteristic of our collection policy, the artistic relations between the Netherlands and Italy and the history of the art of drawing and printmaking are specific focal points that distinguish our library from other libraries and knowledge hubs internationally.
 Our library contains more than 66.000 volumes and eighty current periodicals.
 In addition, the collection contains more than 5.000 auction catalogues.